 If you’re really splashing the cash with a stay in the heart of London then head to the opulent St James’s hotel and club.
 As befits a luxury five-star hotel in the heart of London, one of the closest hotels to Buckingham Palace, then rooms are certainly not on the inexpensive side but tucked away at the end of a quiet cul-de-sac off St James’s Street, the 60-room hotel does have cheaper rooms, with prices starting at £300 a night.
 While the bedrooms are as luxurious as you’d expect, the highlight of a stay here is the hotel’s excellent Michelin-starred restaurant Seven Park Place.
 Chef William Drabble’s Menu Gourmand tasting menu is £95 – wine pairings are £75 or £130 – and you will be in for a memorable evening at this tiny but unique restaurant.
 Best of all, you can then take the vintage lift up to your luxurious suite and enjoy waking up surrounded by the best London has to offer.

-It’s where Bridget Jones ditched singleton life for a weekend away with boss Daniel Cleaver and where Teri Hatcher and Pierce Brosnan (as another Bond) danced the night away in Tomorrow Never Dies, so a stay at Stoke Park luxury hotel and country club certainly scores highly on the romantic front.
+It’s where Bridget Jones spent the night with her boss Daniel Cleaver and where Teri Hatcher and Pierce Brosnan (as another Bond) danced the night away in Tomorrow Never Dies, so a stay at Stoke Park luxury hotel and country club certainly scores highly on the romantic front.
 (It’s also where James Bond beat Goldfinger in possibly the most famous golf match in cinema history but I’m not sure that counts as romance).
 The main hotel building is a Grade 1-listed Palladian mansion, completed in 1795 and originally the private home of the Penn family, who gave their name to the US state of Pennsylvania.
 There are 21 traditional bedrooms here, many with four-poster beds and vast balconies, and if you want to replicate Bridget Jones’s night with Hugh Grant’s Daniel Cleaver in the film Bridget Jones’s Diary then ask for the Pennsylvania suite, one of the hotel’s top bedrooms with sweeping views over the grounds at the back to the hotel.
 There’s also a simply enormous luxury spa, Humphrey’s fine-dining restaurant and 300 acres of Capability Brown-designed gardens, so turn the romantic dial up to 11 and pretend you never have to return to the real world.

 Staying in a treehouse might not sound the most romantic of treats but these are Chewton Glen’s famous luxury treehouses, perched high in the New Forest but with everything you could desire in the way of modern comforts.
 Each has a private balcony and hot tub, plus all the attributes of a luxury suite:a massive flatscreen TV, log-burning stove, an impressive sound system, two bedrooms and a beautiful bathroom with free-standing bath, separate walk-in shower and more fluffy towels than you’d know what to do with.
 If you can tear yourself away then there’s a world-class spa, fine-dining restaurant and croquet, tennis, country walks and all – however I reckon you’ll be staying put in your very own room in the treetops.